vCenter Driver Setup¶

 The onevcenter tool and the Sunstone interface can be used to import existing VM templates from vCenter.

-This step should be performed after we have imported the datastores where the template’s hard disk files are located as it was explained before.
+This step should be performed after we have succesfully imported the datastores where the template’s hard disk files are located, and those datastores have been monitored at least once.

-OpenNebula will create OpenNebula images that represents found disks, and OpenNebula Virtual Networks that represents the port groups used by the virtual NICs.
-For example, we have a template that has three disks and a nic connected to the VM Network port group.
+OpenNebula will create OpenNebula images that represent vCenter VM disks, and virtual networks that represent the port groups used by the virtual NICs.
+For example, we have a template that has three disks and an NIC connected to the VM Network port group.

-Indeed after the import operation finishes there will be three images representing each of the virtual disks found within the template.
-The name of the images have been generated by OpenNebula and contains the file name, the datastore where it’s found and OpenNebula’s template ID so it’s easier for you to know what image is associated with what template.
-Note that these images are non-persistent.
+After the import operation finishes there will be three images representing each of the virtual disks found within the template.
 The name of the images can be changed after the images have been imported.

-Also a virtual network will be created.
-The name will be the same as vCenter .
-Note that the virtual network is added automatically to an OpenNebula cluster which contains the vCenter cluster.
-E.g This network belongs to two OpenNebula cluters (100, 101) in the following screenshot.
+Also, a virtual network will be created.
+Note that the virtual network is added automatically to an OpenNebula cluster where the vCenter cluster has been added as a Host.

 A vCenter template name is only unique inside a folder, so you may have two templates with the same name in different folders inside a datacenter.
-If OpenNebula detects a collision it will add a string (based on a SHA1 hash operation on the VM Template characteristics) to the name to prevent name duplication in OpenNebula.
-The VM Template name in OpenNebula can be changed once it has been imported.
-The following screenshot shows an example:
+If OpenNebula detects a collision it will craft a name to avoid this.
+This name can be changed after the import finishes.

 Import a VM Template with onevcenter¶

-This would be the process using the onevcenter tool.
+The following would be the process using the onevcenter tool:

 onevcenter list -o templates -h 0 # vCenter: vcenter.Server IMID REF NAME 0 vm-8720 corelinux7 x86_64 with spaces 1 vm-9199 one-corelinux7_x86_64 2 vm-8663 dist_nic_test